 Before we leave the area to retire to our Ryokan right in the heart of Onsen territory, we hope to make the 15 min climb of Saijo-San (Mount Saijo) and see the magnificent view from Uesugi Kenshin’s camp.

 Dr T’s Take: Today should allow us a blow-by-blow account of the battle of Kawanakajima.
 Matsumoto Castle is a spectacular sight: try and photograph it with the mountains in the background.
 Matsushiro will bring you close again to the world of the samurai.

 From here we will journey to the mountain hot spring area of Yamanouchi for the most relaxing part of the trip –

-We will be staying at the – Shibu Hotel Onsen / Breakfast & Dinner included
+We will be staying at the Shibu Hotel Onsen.
+Breakfast and dinner included.

 Today we will relax in the Japanese Alps.
 You will have the day to lounge about or roll some dice and play a Samurai based game at our ryokan, stroll the quant narrow streets of the onsen towns of Yudanaka and Shibu Onsen, or participate in one of two optional tours.